rust-lang/book/second-edition/src/ch03-03-how-functions-work.md

 ### Function Parameters

-Functions can also be defined to have *parameters*, which are special variables that are part of a function's signature.
+Functions can also be defined to have *parameters*, which are special variables that are part of a function’s signature.
 When a function has parameters, we can provide it with concrete values for those parameters.
-Technically, the concrete values are called *arguments*, but in casual conversation people tend to use the words “parameter” and “argument” interchangeably for either the variables in a function's definition or the concrete values passed in when you call a function.
+Technically, the concrete values are called *arguments*, but in casual conversation people tend to use the words “parameter” and “argument” interchangeably for either the variables in a function’s definition or the concrete values passed in when you call a function.

 The following rewritten version of `another_function` shows what parameters